SCons Developer's Guidelines

 - SVN archive of the source tree is still available at Tigris.

-QMTest is the default driver for all tests.
-Individual tests
+- QMTest is the default driver for all tests.
+Individual tests are written

 - SCons infrastructure module tests are written using PyUnit.